 As COVID-19 cases increase and schools start to reopen, children are going to have more and more coronavirus scares.
 That means they’re going to need to get tested more often.
 And COVID testing for kids is no easy feat.
-Considering how invasive testing is, your kid is sure to put up a fight — or shed some tears.
+Considering how invasive the COVID-19 testing is, your kid is sure to put up a fight — or shed some tears.
 Most COVID-19 tests for kids, and adults alike, are done with nasopharyngeal swabs that go deep into the nose and are incredibly uncomfortable.
 Some people describe the tests as tickling or even stabbing their brain.
 But there are COVID tests for kids that are faster, cheaper, and a hell of a lot more bearable.

 Saliva Tests for COVID-19